PHILOSOPHY 1030-Introduction to Philosophy

 (aka "CoPhilosophy," in Oliver's sections.
 We take a peripatetic approach, wear comfortable shoes.)

-OFFICE HOURS: TTh 11-1 & by appt., James Union Building (JUB) 300.
-NOTE: On "nice" days office hours may be outside, in front of JUB, the library, or another designated location... so if I'm not in the office, look for a note on the door directing you to my whereabouts.
+OFFICE HOURS: M-Th 4-5 and by appointment, James Union Building (JUB) 300.
+NOTE: On nice days office hours may be outside, check my office door for details.
 FYI: I reply to email mainly during office hours, but not at all on weekends.
 Best way to insure a prompt reply to any query: call or come in during office hours or designated appointment time.

 The purpose of our course is to introduce some of the leading topics and figures of (mostly western) philosophy, with both a thematic and historical approach, and to help students discover and articulate their own philosophical ideas in a collegial and cooperative spirit.
 Our classroom emphasis is on collaboration: we'll be conversing, listening, and “putting our heads together” in group research and discussion both in the classroom and, in the peripatetic fashion, all around campus.
 See more on this at the course blogsite “CoPhilosophy": www.cophilosophy.blogspot.com.

 Achieving our purpose will entail asking lots of questions and conversing about them, argumentatively but not disagreeably... supporting claims with reasons, listening thoughtfully and respectfully to one another, expressing our views amicably and hearing others’ views receptively.
 It is possible-- in a functional democracy it really is essential-- to share and contest differing views respectfully and in good faith.
 As a political culture we've not been doing such a good job of that lately.
 But why, after all, would you have come to college and enrolled in a philosophy course if you weren't prepared to entertain unfamiliar points of view?

 - The Dream of Reason (DR)